 This region does not fall under the 1901 Association law.
 For associations with a head office in the Bas-Rhin, Haut-Rhin or Moselle, the magistrate's court is qualified to receive the inscription of an association.
 This must be followed by an announcement in a newspaper of legal advertisements.

-- For information from the government on the rules applying to associations in Alsace-Moselle: Click here (in French)
+- Visit the French Government website for more information on the rules applying to associations in Alsace-Moselle (in French)

 The main differences from the Loi 1901 are: